-- Incorporate windows resistant to active shooters in school buildings in high-risk areas such as entrances and cafeterias. - Support the implementation of school security design strategies, including security windows, in model building codes. - Specify windows for high-risk areas of schools that meet, at a minimum, the new ASTM Standard Test Method for Forced-Entry-Resistance of Systems after Simulated Active Shooter Attack.
+- Incorporate windows resistant to active shooters in school buildings in high-risk areas such as entrances and cafeterias. - Support the implementation of school security design strategies, including security windows, in model building codes. - Specify windows for high-risk areas of schools that meet, at a minimum, the new consensus standard ASTM F3561-22 Standard Test Method for Forced-Entry-Resistance of Systems after Simulated Active Shooter Attack.